AlvFolgado/alvfolgado.github.io/_posts/2017-07-02-phpmailerwordpress.md

 [...]
 ```

-But if developer decides to set PHPMailer attributes by hand, and forgot about Sender, function will stop to be vulnerable.
+But if developer decides to set PHPMailer attributes by hand, and forgot about Sender, function will stop to be vulnerable (since mailsend() will not feed mail() with 'extraParams').

-3. At last we arrive to mailPassthru().
+4.At last we arrive to mailPassthru().
 The function in PHPMailer that calls mail().

 ```php
 [...]